 Flood records: This tracks any previous damage to the car caused by floods.
 Floods can cause certain mechanical faults that can be missed without a thorough inspection.
 In some cases, you might not be informed beforehand by the seller, whether intentionally or not.
 With a lookup report, you'll be able to look out for possible flood records.

-When making a purchasing decision, you always want to prioritize protecting yourself from possible scams.
-As such, having a license plate lookup report provides you with an powerful tool to help you make informed decisions when buying a car.
+When purchasing a used car, you always want to prioritize protecting yourself from possible scams.
+As such, having a license plate lookup report provides a powerful tool to help you make informed decisions when buying a car.

 If a car dealership intentionally withholds any information on the overall condition and performance of the car you want, a license plate report will keep you appraised of any such fraudulent attempts.
 Odometer fraud is one of the most common fraud tactics used by unscrupulous sellers.